dominicjbroadbent/dominicjbroadbent.github.io/_pages/cv.md

 - A Level Mathematics (A\*), Physics (A\*), Chemistry (A\*), Extended Project (A\*), AS Level Further Mathematics (A), Biology (A)
 - 10 GCSEs, 9A\*s, 1 A

+## Technical Skills
+- Tools: Proficient in Python and R, with extensive experience using Linux, Bash, and Git for development.
+Familiar with SLURM for high-performance computing and AWS for cloud-based GPU workloads.
+- Packages: Experienced with the Python and R scientific ecosystems, including NumPy, Pandas, Matplotlib, SciPy, Scikit-learn, PyTorch, JAX, NumPyro, Jupyter, R Markdown, Tidyverse, and ggplot2.

 *For publications, personal projects and additional research projects see the top of the site.*